8 Cool Things to Do in Santa Fe

 SITE Santa Fe

-If cutting-edge contemporary art is your thing, plan a trip to this relatively small, but impressive modern museum, which was founded in 1995 to organize the first international biennial of contemporary art in the USA.
-The art museum is currently undergoing renovations to its façade by New York-based firm SHoP Architects, but once it’s completed later this fall, it’s destined to be a work of art in and of itself.
+If cutting-edge contemporary art is your thing, plan a trip to this relatively small but impressive modern museum, which was founded in 1995 to organize the first international biennial of contemporary art in the USA.
+After undergoing renovations to its façade by New York-based firm SHoP Architects, it’s a work of art in and of itself.

 The Inn of Five Graces

 For a Relais & Chateau property, the Inn of the Five Graces feels remarkably charming and low-key.
-We love the gypsy-like décor, best captured in details like kilim rugs, jewel-tone throw pillows, and mosaic-tile bathrooms, and the personalized service: afternoon margaritas and wine-and-cheese spreads, daily walking tours, a nighttime treat on your pillow.
-At the intimate Himalayan spa, indulge in body pampering treatments like an Ayurvedic healing massage or a High Mountain Hydration treatment, then tuck into contemporary French fare (the bouillabaisse with scallops, shrimp, mussels and sea bass is a must-order) at the 315 Restaurant.
+We love the gypsy-like décor best captured in details like kilim rugs, jewel-tone throw pillows, and mosaic-tile bathrooms, as well as the personalized service—we're talking afternoon margaritas and wine-and-cheese spreads, daily walking tours, and a nighttime treat on your pillow.
+At the intimate Himalayan spa, indulge in body pampering treatments like an Ayurvedic healing massage or a revitalizing ginger sugar scrub, then tuck into contemporary French fare (the squash blossom beignets are a must-order) at the 315 Restaurant & Wine Bar.

 This elegant Southwestern restaurant is our pick for a special night out in Santa Fe.
-Reserve a table in the intimate dining rooms, or, if the weather’s nice, on the lantern-lit front patio.
-Then, prepare for the feast of a lifetime: kabocha squash and crawfish bisque to start, followed by the telicherry rubbed elk tenderloin and mesquite grilled lobster tails for your main, and lemongrass ice cream for dessert.
+Reserve a table in the intimate dining room or, if the weather is nice, on the lantern-lit front patio.
+Then, prepare for the feast of a lifetime: the wild mushroom and sherry bisque to start, followed by the Tellicherry rubbed elk tenderloin and mesquite grilled lobster tails for your main, and a fresh Meyer lemon crepe for dessert.

 - The Most Romantic Lake Hotels to Spend a Summer Vacation